-Introduce a Girl to Engineering Day is coming up in February.
+Want to get your daughter more excited about engineering or STEM?
+Introduce a Girl to Engineering Day is in February, or any time of they ear, is a great way help get them started.
 Get ready by discovering the best ways for parents and teachers to get girls involved.
 You can even check out some free ways to participate.

 According to the latest STEM statistics, 27% of all STEM workers identify as women.
 And in some STEM sectors, such as life sciences and math, women represent 47% and 46% of all workers in that sector.
 Improving STEM’s gender diversity continues to be very important.